tlemenestrel/France_Real_Estate_Prices_Prediction/README.md

 ## How to download a copy of the project

-To download a copy of the project, just go on the main page of the project on GitHub, click on "Clone or download" and then "Download ZIP".
+To download a copy of the project, just go on the main page of the project on GitHub, click on **"Clone or download"** and then **"Download ZIP"**.

 After this, you should be able to run the project using Jupyter Notebooks.